Sage2dope/dot/README.md

 ```bash
 cd dot
 ```
+3. Open a Terminal and navigate to the backend folder
 ```bash
 cd backend
 ```

-3. Setting up the Virtual Environment
+4. Setting up the Virtual Environment

 ```bash
 python -m venv venv
 ```
-4. Activate the virtual environment using the following command
+5. Activate the virtual environment using the following command

 ```bash
 source venv/bin/activate